Vobla without bread: how the Gorky Automobile Plant was built and why foreigners were surprised: 5koleso — LiveJournal

 Hard physical work with an extremely unsettled life – for example, a bathhouse did not appear at the construction site for two years.

-Mayakovsky composed “Khrenov’s story” about Kuznetskstroy, but exactly the same thing can be attributed to the Gorky Automobile Plant – they are the same age as the Kuznetsk Metallurgical Plant.
+Mayakovsky composed “Khrenov’s story” regarding Kuznetskstroy, but exactly the same thing can be attributed to the Gorky Automobile Plant – they are the same age as the Kuznetsk Metallurgical Plant.
 And here, and there, and at dozens of other construction sites of the first five-year plans – the unbridled enthusiasm of Komsomol members, everyday disorder, arrogant American “experts” and yesterday’s peasants who even had to be taught to brush their teeth.
 For example, a whole dynasty of Rozhenkovs came to GAZ.
-“There were about 70 of them,” recalled Boris Vladimirovich Grekov, deputy of the passenger car testing department. — Large working family.
+“There were regarding 70 of them,” recalled Boris Vladimirovich Grekov, deputy of the passenger car testing department. — Large working family.
 Carpenters, joiners.
 They were apparently dispossessed, and they all moved to GAZ in a crowd.”
 If in 1930, according to payrolls, there were 16 thousand workers at the Automobile Plant construction site, then in 1930 there were already 40 thousand.

 On May 31, 1929, in Dearborn, a contract was signed between the USSR and Ford Motor Company for the construction of an automobile plant in Nizhny Novgorod with a capacity of 100,000 cars/year for $150 million and the purchase of finished cars and spare parts for $30 million over 9 years.
 In the photo, from left to right: Deputy Chairman of the Supreme Economic Council of the USSR Valery Ivanovich Mezhlauk, Henry Ford and the head of the intermediary company Amtorg Saul Gershkovich Bron.

 Sorokin is rather an atypical person: from the city, educated, ideological.
-At first he built a plant, and after serving in the army he returned and mastered working on a complex Swiss universal boring machine from SIP (Société Genevoise d’Instruments de Physique).
+At first he built a plant, and following serving in the army he returned and mastered working on a complex Swiss universal boring machine from SIP (Société Genevoise d’Instruments de Physique).
 Drummer!

 The project of the Automobile Plant and Social City was developed by the Cleveland company Austin Company, a pioneer in the use of standard reinforced concrete structures.
 In the USSR, the company will earn $1,550,000, which will save it during the years of depression.
 Later, the company will build the buildings of an aircraft factory where the Boeing 747 airliner will be produced.
 Along with Albert Kahn and Wilbert Austin, it is appropriate to mention the chief architect of Gosproektstroy Anatoly Stepanovich Fisenko, who led the projects of all major construction projects of the first five-year plans on the Soviet side.